Accidents Caused by Dangerous and Defective Roadways

 Although there have been major advances in roadway technology, errors in roadway design and maintenance still continue to cause many auto accidents.

-The Lynch Law Firm’s trusted New Jersey auto accident attorneys understand who is responsible for roadway development and maintenance and will help you identify the party liable for your accident.
+The Lynch Law Firm, PC’s trusted New Jersey auto accident attorneys understand who is responsible for roadway development and maintenance and will help you identify the party liable for your accident.

 Our compassionate personal injury lawyers understand the difficulties many victims face after sustaining an injury in an accident caused by a negligence.
 We will use our experience and resources to help you fight for the compensation you need.
 If you or someone you love was injured in an auto accident caused by a defective or hazardous roadway, contact us to schedule a free, no obligation consultation.